voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 That's a voxel!

 Now, you *might* be asking „*What kind of value?*‟, but sadly the answer to that depends *entirely* on what you wish to do with voxels!
-It might be colors, directions, states, 'types', etc. etc.; anything that can be meaningfully arranged in a grid, really.
+It might be colors, directions, states, 'types', etc. etc.; absolutely anything that can be meaningfully arranged in a grid, really.

-Interestingly, the grid in question may have holes, be stretched, have multiple sizes... the only requirement is that every `x,y,z`-coordinate consistently leads to an individual voxel or an [up/down-sampled](/wiki/rendering/sampling) variant of it.
+Interestingly, the grid in question may have holes, be stretched, have multiple sizes... with the only requirement being that every `x,y,z`-coordinate consistently leads to an individual voxel or an [up/down-sampled](/wiki/rendering/sampling) variant of it.

 ### What is *not* a voxel?

 If, for example, your values are generated in a *two*-dimensional grid and then 'expanded' into a *third* dimension during rendering, you are ***not*** using voxels.
 That's just a plain old [heightmap](https://en.wikipedia.org/wiki/Heightmap) *pretending* to be voxels.

+In prehistoric times, voxels tended to be stored as [run-length encoded](/wiki/storage/run-length-encoding) columns in a two-dimensional grid (because memory was *not* cheap!), making them *2.5 dimensional*... so even though the terminology *today* says 'regular grid of values', this *still* counts as voxels; they are merely compressed at all times!

 ## What are voxels used for?